melvincarvalho/userguide/README.md

 ## Deleting a file

-Open your solid profile,

-Navigate to and open File/Folder you want to Delete

-Now, move your cursor over the name of the file or Folder.
-You will see some icons showing up.

-Click on the 'Settings' icon

-Now hover your mouse cursor to the left of the 'Refresh icon'.
-A red colored 'Remove' icon will become visible.

-Click it & Confirm deletion.

 1. Open your solid community profile,
 2. Navigate to and open File/Folder you want to Delete
 4. Now, move your cursor over the name of the file or Folder.
 You will see some icons showing up.